-At the 2011 World Rowing Championships in Bled, Natahniel and crew mates Alex Partridge, James Foad, Cameron Nichol, Mohamed Sbihi, Greg Searle, Tom Ransley, Dan Ritchie and (cox) Phelan Hill won a silver medal in the men's eight after rowing through opposition from Canada and Australia.
+During the 2011 World Cup Series Nathaniel raced in the men's eight, taking a silver medal behind Germany in Munich and a bronze in Lucerne.
+At the 2011 World Rowing Championships in Bled, Natahniel and crew mates Alex Partridge, James Foad, Cameron Nichol, Mohamed Sbihi, Greg Searle, Tom Ransley, Dan Ritchie and (cox) Phelan Hill won a silver medal after rowing through opposition from Canada and Australia.
 Germany won the gold.

 Nathaniel started rowing at St Leonard's School at age 12.
 As his mother and two cousins also rowed at St Leonard's, the sport clearly runs in the family.
 He is universally known as Noddy in the rowing world and has represented Great Britain at various levels during his rowing career.

-He is a recent law graduate from University College London with aspirations of finding a job once his rowing time ends.
+He is a law graduate from University College London with aspirations of finding a job once his rowing time ends.
 Nathaniel has a keen interest in many sports, including rugby, football, cycling and running.
 He also enjoys spending time with friends and his siblings - he has two brothers and two sisters, all of them younger than him.
 His favourite pastime was mowing the lawn, but sadly now has astroturf and decking!

 Nathaniel is Lottery Funded through UK Sport.